Cloudflare Web Analytics is a new player on the simple, privacy-first and de-Googled web analytics market.

 Cloudflare dashboard is inaccurate

 Some stats that Cloudflare Web Analytics displays are a bit weird and inaccurate.
-In the past, their dashboard used to have a note that all stats are “based on a 1%-10% sample of requests”.
+Here’s why.

 What does that mean?
-Cloudflare Web Analytics may not show the actual stats from your site.
-They take a subset of all of the data they collect (1% to 10% of your total traffic), analyze it and display an assumption based on the patterns seen in the sample they analyzed.
+Cloudflare Web Analytics is not showing the actual stats from your site.
+They take a subset of all of the data they collect (10% of your total traffic), analyze it and display an assumption based on the patterns seen in the sample they analyzed.

 This is another great way for them to reduce their running costs for providing this free product but it leads to inaccurate data.

-Just compare these two charts for top pages.
-Same website and same time period but obviously inaccurate numbers on the Cloudflare dashboard compared to the Plausible dashboard.
+Just compare these two charts for top pages and top sources.
+Same website and same time period but different numbers on the Cloudflare dashboard compared to the Plausible dashboard.

 Plausible Analytics filters out the bots and we don’t use any type of data sampling at all so all the stats in your dashboard show 100% accurate data of what happens on your site.
 No data sampling means that you can make your decisions based on 100% accurate real-world stats.

 Plausible Analytics doesn’t have any limits on the number of websites you can add to your account.
 Add as many websites as you want and get access to all of them from the same account.
-Free of charge.
+First 50 websites are included free of charge in any subscription plan.

 Cloudflare limits you to 15 items on any report